Relations Between the Inequality Indices Gini, Pietra and Kolkata: Theory and Data Analysis: Introduction

 \section{Introduction}

 Quantitative measurements of economic inequalities, specifically the income or wealth inequalities, in different societies or countries started with the introduction of Lorenz function \cite{Lorenz1905} in 1905.
-The Lorenz function or curve is represented graphically by plotting the cumulative fraction of the income or wealth ($L(x)$) earned or possessed by the $x$ fraction of the poorest individuals, when the population of the society is arranged in the ascending order of their income (from now on income will mean wealth of any kind of agent in countries, societies, institutions etc.; see Fig. 1).
-When everyone earns the same, the Lorenz curve becomes the dotted-dashed (black) diagonal in Fig. 1.
+The Lorenz function or curve is represented graphically by plotting the cumulative fraction of the income or wealth ($L(x)$) earned or possessed by the $x$ fraction of the poorest individuals, when the population of the society is arranged in the ascending order of their income (from now on income will mean wealth of any kind of agent in countries, societies, institutions etc.; see fig. \ref{fig:lorenz}).
+When everyone earns the same, the Lorenz curve becomes the dotted-dashed (black) diagonal in fig. \ref{fig:lorenz}.
 Because of the inequalities among the agents (and their ordering from the poorest to the richest), the typical shape of the Lorenz curve will have the form of the red line (with $L(0) = 0$ and $L(1) = 1$).
-Although $L(x)$ contains all the information of inequality, typical values of the inequality indices help summarizing or characterizing the nature of inequality in the society.
-One of the oldest and still most popular one is the Gini index \cite{Gini1912} ($g$) given by the normalized area between the equality line and the Lorenz curve (see Fig. 1).
-The Pietra index \cite{Pietra15} ($p$), also known as \cite{Allen22} Robin Hood index or Hoover index or Schulz index, is given by the maximum vertical distance between the equality line and the Lorenz curve (see Fig. 1).
-This index (length value) corresponds to the percentage of the total population’s income that would have to be redistributed to make everyone’s income equal.
+Although $L(x)$ contains all the information of inequality, typical values of the inequality indices help summarizing or characterizing the nature of inequality in society.
+One of the oldest and still most popular one is the Gini index \cite{Gini1912} ($g$) given by the normalized area between the equality line and the Lorenz curve (see fig. \ref{fig:lorenz}).
+The Pietra index \cite{Pietra15} ($p$), also known as \cite{Allen22} Robin Hood index or Hoover index or Schulz index, is given by the maximum vertical distance between the equality line and the Lorenz curve (see fig. \ref{fig:lorenz}).
+These index values are measured using fractions here (equivalent to the respective percentage values commonly used in the economics literature).

+In 2005 Hirsch noted \cite{Hirsch05} that the success in citations of the papers by the scientists could be quantified by an index $h$ (known as Hirsch index today) corresponding to the fixed point of the nonlinear (Ziff-like) citation function ($f(c)$) giving the number $f$ of papers having citation $c$ : $h = f(h)$.
+Soon this index became a very popular one to quantify the success inequalities among the scientists.
+Inspired by that, and also noting that the nonlinear Lorenz function $L(x)$ has trivial fixed points at $x = 0$ and $x = 1$, we defined \cite{Ghosh14} the complementary Lorenz function $L_c(x) \equiv 1 - L(x)$, which has a nontrivial fixed point at $k$ such that $L_c(k) = k$, where $k \geq 1/2$ (see fig. \ref{fig:lorenz}).
+This $k$ is called the Kolkata index (see also \cite{Banerjee20,Banerjee23}) to epitomize the extreme economic inequality in this Indian city.